S-Bozilovic95/JS-Projects/README.md

 # JS-Projects
 The main accent is based on functionality of JavaScript code.
-Style is just there to make code more easy for use.
+Style is just there to make code more easy to use.